Marquez Callaway Player Prop Bets for NFL Week 14 | New Orleans vs. New York 12/12/2021

 Matchup vs. New York

-- This week Callaway will face the NFL's 30th-ranked pass defense (280.6 yards allowed per game).
+- The Jets have the NFL's 30th-ranked pass defense this season, allowing 280.6 yards per game through the air.

-- With 21 passing TDs allowed this year, the Jets defense is ranked 23rd in the league.
+- The Jets' defense is 23rd in the league, conceding 1.8 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Cowboys, Callaway caught one pass for 13 yards while being targeted four times.
+- Callaway put together a 13-yard performance against the Cowboys last week on one catch while being targeted four times.

-- Callaway has totaled 63 receiving yards (21.0 per game) and one touchdown, hauling in four passes on 12 targets during his last three games.
+- Callaway has reeled in four passes (12 targets) for 63 yards (21.0 per game) and has one touchdown in his last three games.

 Callaway's New Orleans Teammates